-Andrew Garfield & Emma Stone Resurrect Rumors, Ex Boyfriend Loved Oscars Speech
+Andrew Garfield & Emma Stone Resurrect Rumors, Ex-Boyfriend Loved Oscars Speech

-Andrew Garfield and Emma Stone resurrected all their old dating and engaged rumors this Oscars season.
-It has been a wild ride for Hacksaw Ridge actor and La La Land actress, who both got nominated for their stellar performances, and during all the press events, they had only the best things to say about each other.
+Andrew Garfield and Emma Stone resurrected all their old dating rumors during the Oscars.
+It has been a wild ride for the Hacksaw Ridge actor and La La Land actress, who both got nominated for their stellar performances.
+During all the press events, they had only the best things to say about each other.

-In the Hollywood Reporter’s Oscar roundtable, Andrew Garfield was asked, what acting legend he would pick, dead or alive, to be with him on a desert island for six months.
-Immediately he picked his ex-girlfriend Emma Stone, before anyone else could respond.
+During the Hollywood Reporter’s Oscar roundtable, Andrew Garfield was asked what acting legend he would pick, dead or alive, to be with him on a desert island for six months.
+Immediately, he picked his ex-girlfriend Emma Stone, before anyone else could respond.

 “Emma Stone.
 I love Emma,” he said.
 “She’s all right.
 She can come.”

-Andrew and Emma are the most on-and-off couple in Hollywood, though no one seems to understand why they choose to be apart despite their love and mutual respect for each other.
-They first met on the set of Spider Man, a role that Andrew Garfield referred with a bit of heaviness during the roundtable discussion, and have been together and apart since then.
+Andrew and Emma are the most on-and-off couple in Hollywood, but no one seems to understand why they choose to be apart despite their love and mutual respect for each other.
+They first met on the set of The Amazing Spider Man, a role that Andrew Garfield referred with a bit of heaviness during the roundtable discussion, and they have been together and apart a few times since then.

-Listen to Andrew Garfield gush about Emma Stone in the interview clip below!
+Listen to Andrew Garfield gush about Emma Stone in the interview clip below.

 "I'm her biggest fan."
 Andrew Garfield opens up about his relationship with Emma Stone on @LittleGoldMen: https://t.co/Qd8UBkZHAB pic.twitter.com/zAVRcqKTvs